cedadev/jasmin-workshop/exercises/ex05/README.md

 1. Define the command-line arguments for the `sbatch` command.
 1. Use other Slurm commands, such as `squeue` (to monitor progress) and `scancel` (to cancel jobs).

-Alternative approaches could include:
+#### Alternative approaches:

 1. Write the output to a `scratch` directory
     1. There are two main scenarios in which you might write the output to a scratch directory:
         1. You only need to store the output file for temporary use (such as intermediate files in your workflow).
         1. You want to write outputs to scratch before moving them to a GWS.
-    2. The Help page ([https://help.jasmin.ac.uk/article/176-storage#diskmount](https://help.jasmin.ac.uk/article/176-storage#diskmount)) tells us that there are two types of scratch space:
+    2. The [help page about storage on JASMIN](https://help.jasmin.ac.uk/docs/getting-started/storage/#jasmin-disk-mounts) tells us that there are two types of scratch space:
         1. `/work/scratch-pw2` – supports parallel writes (large, parallel file system scratch)
         1. `/work/scratch-nopw2` – does NOT support parallel writes (smaller SSD-based scratch)
     3. Since we do not need parallel write capability, we can use the `nopw` version.